marcoonroad/marcoonroad.github.io/_posts/2016-10-15-Kinds-of-Delegation.md

   From the example above, we can easily deduce that the child's selection itself will be delegated to its parent rather than delegating the lookup of some non-nil value.
-It has interesting implications, the main one is that not only the state access can be delegated, _but also the state mutation_ (because these are performed after finding a proper property).
+It has interesting implications, the main one is that not only the state access can be delegated, _but also the state mutation_ (because this is performed after finding a proper property).
 This, in the literature, is known as _split objects representation_.
 We also can easily implement subjective/contextual programming with that.
-Nevertheless, without the proper care, it can lead to inconsistent softwares, mostly because it gives the power to the child object break encapsulation of its parent, and when there is a bunch of child objects, things can be out of control, worst even in non-concurrent environments.
+Nevertheless, without the proper care, it can lead to inconsistent softwares, mostly 'cause it gives the power to the child object break encapsulation of its parent, and when there is a bunch of child objects, things can be out of control, worst even in non-concurrent environments.

   So, which is the best sharing delegation mechanism?
 The answer is both.
 While the former (i.e, value sharing) protects